Established: January, 1958 an ARRL Affiliated Club since 1961

 An important consideration is "How wide is my cluster coverage?"
 For reception and spotting back this is an important item to understand.
 What cluster do you connect to?
 What cluster nodes does it connect to (peer-to-peer nodes)?
 What "filters" are being used (locally and by all the connected nodes)?

 If you are connecting to a DX cluster node that is not connected to other peer nodes, then you won't receive spots from outside that node and no one will see the spots you're sending.
 Additionally, Do the DX cluster node(s) running on a server(s) employ high-availability methods to make sure that it's always available?
 The coverage area of the DX cluster system you connect to is a PRIMARY concern.
 The secondary concern is availability.
 How quick does the data propagate across the network?

 As in most "crowd sourcing" situations, the more people involved the better the result(s) tend to be.
 DX Clusters are 'crowd sourced data' reporters!
 The more connections, the better the result will be.

 In order find a "well-connected" cluster, there's a website that you may want to consider.
-Go to http://www.hamcluster.net and you will see a map of the world.
-Most of the time, it begins in Italy.
-Drag the map to your area of the world.
+Go to https://www.qrzcq.com/page/dxclmap and you will see a map of the world.
+Drag/zoom the map to your area of the world.
 Find a cluster node that's near you or looks familiar.
 Click it (once).
 What does it say?
 How many "links" (peer nodes) does it have?
 How long has it been up without failure?
 Watch the reporting as limits have been setup on the reports from this site.
 You need to find a node you are interested in and then get a DX Spider console window running.
 Then try these console commands: "show/uptime" ; "show/users" ; "show/config".
 There are many other commands you can use, but these demonstrate and show you some information you need to understand.
 It is IMPORTANT to make sure that the node is "up" (running, not down=offline).

 Two 'wide area - high volume' DX Clusters are: